2019331043-Zakaria/2019331043-Zakaria/README.md

 - 🌱 I’m currently learning **Java and other programming language**

 - 💬 Ask me about **Song :3**
+-
+- ⚡ Fun fact :- Food and Music🎵 are the reasons to live.
+-
 - 📫 How to reach me **zakaria829270@gmail.com**

 <h3 align="left">Connect with me:</h3>